texas-egads/EGaDS-OpenGL-StarterKit/README.md

 glClear(GL_COLOR_BUFFER_BIT);
 ```

-Lastly we need to instruct **OpenGL** to swap the front and back buffers, and to understand this we need to talk a bit about how our graphics are rendered to the screen!
+Lastly, we need to instruct **OpenGL** to swap the front and back buffers, and to understand this we need to talk a bit about how our graphics are rendered to the screen!

 So how screens display our game is it renders images really fast to give us the illusion of motion.
 These images are called frames and are constantly being drawn.